 The map $F$ is called continuous in the Pompeiu-Hausdorff metric, if it is continuous at every point $x \in M$.
 Note also that if one replaces $B(x, \delta)$ with a neighbourhood of $x$, then the definition above can be applied to the case when $M$ is merely a topological space.

-\begin{remark} Below we will often call set-valued maps that are continuous in the Pompeiu-Hausdorff metric simply continuous, since we will not consider any other notions of continuity for set-valued mappings. \end{remark}
+\begin{remark} Below we will often call set-valued maps that are continuous in the Pompeiu-Hausdorff metric simply continuous, since we will not consider any other notion of continuity for set-valued mappings in this paper. \end{remark}

 Let us show that many standard operations on set-valued maps preserve continuity in the Pompeiu-Hausdorff metric.